SergiyKochenko/real-time-chat-app-2/README.md

    - A user-friendly interface for new users to register.
    - Includes fields for full name, username, password, and gender selection.

+### Home Page UI Design

+The Home Page UI has been completed with the following features:

+1. **Sidebar**
+   - Includes a search input for finding conversations.
+   - Displays a list of conversations with user avatars and names.
+   - Provides a logout button for secure account management.

+2. **Message Container**
+   - Displays the selected conversation's messages in a chat bubble format.
+   - Includes a message input field with a send button for sending messages.
+   - Shows a placeholder message when no chat is selected.

+3. **Responsive Design**
+   - The layout is fully responsive and adapts to different screen sizes.

 ### Wireframes

 *(Include links or images of wireframes for key pages like Login, Signup, Chat Interface, etc.)*